Note: This article is for Americans who live outside the US (i.e., expats and digital nomads who qualify for the foreign earned income exclusion).

-- Tax-Savvy Expat : Freelancer is for folks who have a profession-people who sell their own time and attention to multiple clients.
+- Tax-Savvy Expat : Freelancer is for those who have a profession-people who sell their own time and attention to multiple clients.

-- Tax-Savvy Expat : Entrepreneur is for business owners-folks who sell something other than their own time and attention.
+- Tax-Savvy Expat : Entrepreneur is for business owners–those who sell something other than their own time and attention.

-Selling inventory on Amazon definitely qualify as a business, so you’re in Entrepreneur territory.
+Selling on Amazon definitely qualifies as a business, so you’re in Entrepreneur territory.

 Essentials makes sure you fully understand how the basic tax rules work.
 Then, Entrepreneur dives into the details of how tax works under the non-US corporation structure.

-Here’s the best part: Entrepreneur includes three other ingredients to get you all set up for success:
+Here’s the best part: Entrepreneur includes four other ingredients to get you all set up for success:

 - a step-by-step guide to actually forming your own non-US corporation structure, with clear easy-to-follow instructions,

-- the actual legal documents you need to properly put your structure together.
+- the actual legal documents you need to properly put your structure together, and

-- Your purchase of Entrepreneur includes a one-hour phone call.
+Finally, your purchase of Entrepreneur includes a consultation call.
 So, after you take the course, we’ll get on the phone to make sure you understand exactly what you need to do and how the tax rules apply to your specific situation.

 It doesn’t cost nearly as much as you think to set this up, so there’s no need to wait until you hit some arbitrary revenue goal.

-So, your non-US corporation structure will pay for itself in the very first year if you make $1,000 a month from your Amazon FBA business.
+Everything you need to get going is included in the Entrepreneur package.
+So, your non-US corporation structure will pay for itself in the very first year if you make only $1,000 a month of net income from your Amazon FBA business.

 Finally, there’s also a tax reason to set things up sooner rather than later.
-Contributing an on-going business to a non-US corporation is generally a taxable event.
+Contributing an on-going business to a non-US corporation can be a taxable event.
 So, it’s better to do that while things are slow and the business isn’t worth much.